NASA’s ‘worm’ logo lay dormant for 28 years. So why are people so obsessed with it?

 NASA astronauts safely returned to Earth this past weekend, splashing down off the coast of Pensacola, Florida, after completing a trip to the International Space Station.
-The journey, carried out through private company SpaceX, was the first manned space shuttle to take off since NASA’s shuttle program retired in 2011.
+The journey, carried out through private company SpaceX, was the first manned spacecraft to take off from U.S. soil since NASA’s shuttle program retired in 2011.

 The mission was captivating, but it caught the attention of design and NASA fanatics for another reason: The “worm” was back.
 The wordmark was designed by Richard Danne and Bruce Blackburn of design agency Danne & Blackburn in 1974, adopted by NASA in 1975, and retired in 1992 until officially reappearing this year.
 But truthfully, it’s never gone away.
 It’s developed a cult following of its own over the decades and has been a part of fashion collaborations and pop culture generally.
 It’s gained such cultural cachet that SpaceX was “determined to resurrect this” for the launch, according to Danne.

 The question is, why?
-Why does a logo that was only in use for 28 years—and was retired for just as long—have such staying power?
+Why does a logo that was only in use for 17 years—and was retired for 28—have such staying power?
 It comes down to three components: its removal, its design, and what it represents beyond NASA.

 Danne and Blackburn initially presented the wordmark during a time of flux at the agency.
 The Apollo era was behind it.
 The shuttle era was years away.
 Both publicity and excitement waned.
 The agency needed a rebrand.
 “We were filling the gap and organizing on a communication level so it looked more progressive,” says Danne.
 But it also needed practical help.